Last Updated: 1st September, 2018

 The Royal Gunpowder Mills, Ballincollig invites you to visit their exciting, and unique industrial complex on the banks of the River Lee in Cork, where the manufacture of gunpowder took place from 1794 to 1903.

-Enjoy a visit to The West Cork Model Railway Village the first of its kind in Ireland.
+Enjoy a visit to The West Cork Model Railway Village in Clonakilty the first of its kind in Ireland.
 Experience the sights and the sounds of life in West Cork during the 1940's.